 Furthermore, there exist several collections of problems, the most prominent of which is the UVA Online Judge.
 It offers old problem sets from a variety of contests including the regional contests and the World Finals.
 More information regarding the preparation can be found under links or courses.

-In addition, there are three different courses at the TUM which specifically deal with problems from programming contests, see courses.(c) ICPC@TUM, Contact/Imprint
+In addition, there are three different courses at the TUM which specifically deal with problems from programming contests, see courses.(c) ICPC@TUM, Privacy Statement, Contact/Imprint